danielbrodi/Knights-Tour/README.md

-# The Knight’s Tour Problem – Implementation of Heuristic & Naive Solutions
+# The Knight’s Tour Problem – Implementation of the Heuristic & the Naive Solutions

 # Introduction